lban2049/fastapi/.aigne/doc-smith/docs/getting-started.md

 ![ReDoc](https://fastapi.tiangolo.com/img/index/index-02-redoc-simple.png)

-These documentation pages are automatically generated from your code and can be used to test your API endpoints directly from the browser.
+These documentation pages are generated automatically from your code's type hints and allow you to test your API endpoints directly from the browser.

 ## Next Steps

 You've successfully created and run a basic FastAPI application.
-To learn how to handle more complex scenarios, such as receiving data in request bodies, proceed to the next section in our User Guide.
+To learn how to handle more complex scenarios, such as receiving data in request bodies or using dependency injection, proceed to the User Guide.

 <x-card data-title="Next: User Guide" data-icon="lucide:book-open" data-href="/user-guide/path-parameters" data-cta="Start the User Guide">
   Explore core concepts with practical examples, starting with Path Parameters.